symfony-fr/symfony-docs-fr/book/doctrine.rst

     // find *all* products
     $products = $repository->findAll();

-    // find a group of products based on an abitrary column value
+    // find a group of products based on an arbitrary column value
     $products = $repository->findByPrice(19.99);

 .. note::